 Add up all the turns you have to make.
 Left or right, it doesn’t matter.
 As most races start and finish in the same location, you will get at least 360 degrees of curves.
 In winding city marathons, you could win hundreds of meters by running as close to the corner as possible.

 The rule for cutting corners says that you can cut everything that’s not blocked by tape, barricades, cones, or other signs.

 Let’s assume there’s a regular 2-way street on the picture above.
 The green runner gets a 5 to 10-meter advantage on that single bendy part of the track.
 Usually, there are dozens of bends in a marathon.

 Every time you don’t run the corners right through the apex, you are making yourself run a longer distance.
-It’s amazing to watch how people run on one side of the street when the whole street is blocked off for running.
+It’s amazing to watch how people run on one side of the street when they have the whole width of the street for running.

 Don’t do that!

 Cutting corners is especially important when running ultras.
-Ultramarathons are often run on bendy roads or shorter loops, where running corners in the right way will give you a huge advantage.
+Ultramarathons are often run on bendy roads or short loops, where running corners in the right way will give you a huge advantage.